numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

 ```

 **5.** Set up the neural network's learning experiment with a training loop and start the training process.
-Note that the model is evaluated at each epoch by running the model on test
+Note that the model is evaluated against the test set at each epoch to track
-set, thus the model improvement can be tracked vs. epoch.
+its performance over the training epochs.

 Start the training process: